 Are there any policy changes for grade options, particularly pass/fail?

-That said, as mentioned above, you will have through the 12th week of classes to make your grade option decisions.
+That said, as mentioned above, you will have until the beginning of the 14th week of classes to make your grade option decisions.

 Please note that the Spring 2020 interim policy amendments (things like a pass/fail course counting toward a major) apply only to courses taken in Spring 2020.